microsoft/BotBuilder-Samples/samples/java_springboot/17.multilingual-bot/README.md

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to translate incoming and outgoing text using a custom middleware and the [Microsoft Translator Text API](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/).

+This sample is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure.
 ## Concepts introduced in this sample

 Translation Middleware: We create a translation middleware that can translate text from bot to user and from user to bot, allowing the creation of multi-lingual bots.